20 min read

 Supply Chain Attacks

 Supply chain attacks compromise legitimate packages rather than publishing new malicious ones.
 By targeting trusted maintainers or build infrastructure, attackers gain access to packages with established user bases.
+This is why the September 2025 attack was so devastating.

 The September 2025 npm supply chain attack compromised 18 popular packages including chalk and debug, collectively downloaded over 2.6 billion times weekly (Varonis, 2025).
 The Shai-Hulud worm demonstrated self-propagating behaviour, using stolen npm tokens to automatically inject malicious code into other packages the compromised developer maintained (Unit 42, 2025).
-CISA issued an official alert recommending organisations pin dependencies to pre-September 16, 2025 versions and rotate all developer credentials (CISA, 2025).
+CISA issued an official alert recommending organisations pin dependencies to pre-September 2025 versions and rotate all developer credentials (CISA, 2025).

 Supply chain attacks averaged just under 13 per month during early 2024 but rose to over 16 per month from October 2024 to May 2025, with some months reaching nearly 25 (Reflectiz, 2025).